Fort de Rocher: History

-The reports about La Vasseur’s rule vary widely.
+The reports about Le Vasseur’s rule vary widely.
 The one common thread among them, though, is that in 1653 he was assassinated by two of his trusted lieutenants.
-As the story goes, La Vasseur had stolen away one of his lieutenant’s mistresses and abused her.
+As the story goes, Le Vasseur had stolen away one of his lieutenant’s mistresses and abused her.
 The two men schemed to get him out of the fort where they could perform the treachery unseen.
 While inspecting a warehouse, the jilted lover wounded him with a musket first and then both men finished him off with daggers.
-The story may or may not be true, but it is widely accepted that La Vasseur was assassinated by his men in 1653.
+The story may or may not be true, but it is widely accepted that Le Vasseur was assassinated by his men in 1653.

-With La Vasseur dead, the French assigned Chevalier de Fontenay as Governor of Tortuga.
-As a leader, de Fontenay didn’t take the safeguarding of the port as seriously as La Vasseur did.
+With Le Vasseur dead, the French assigned Chevalier de Fontenay as Governor of Tortuga.
+As a leader, de Fontenay didn’t take the safeguarding of the port as seriously as Le Vasseur did.
 The Spanish were able to see the fort’s influence decline and in 1654, while many of the Buccaneers were at sea or off hunting, they raided the port.
 The Spanish were rebuffed, but they mounted a second attack later in the year.
 This time, they knew the strengths and weaknesses of the fortress, and managed to get artillery placed on the hillside above it.
 After a siege of about nine days, the Buccaneers who had holed up in the fort surrendered and were banished from the island.
 The Spanish reclaimed the island, demolished much of the fort, and then vacated back to Santo Domingo.
 The fort was allowed to decay into history and today only its foundations remain.